 At the end of the day, the most exciting people to hire are the people who are the most excited about what they do.
 So, make sure your LinkedIn profile shows your enthusiasm.
 Join and participate in groups related to your field of expertise.
 Use your status line to announce stuff you’re doing related to your field.
 Share interesting articles or news.
 Connect with the leaders in your industry.
 Fly your cheerleader flag.

-Photo courtesy of Erik Isakson / Getty Images.
+Photo of job seeker courtesy of Erik Isakson/Getty Images.